 NEW ORLEANS — A Fifth Circuit U.S. Court of Appeals panel on Nov.
 14 affirmed a man’s convictions for charges of conspiracy to commit mail and wire fraud as part of a larger scheme to defraud insurance companies by filing claims for automobile accidents that never occurred, ruling that a federal judge in Texas did not err when denying his motion to vacate the sentence and hold an evidentiary hearing regarding whether the government threatened to charge his mother with perjury (United States v.
 Derrick L. Jimerson, No. 16-41262, 5th Cir., 2018 U.S. App.
 LEXIS 32218).

 DETROIT — Allstate Insurance Co. and two of its affiliates on Nov.
 8 sued two chiropractors and a number of clinics in a Michigan federal court, claiming that they engaged in a scheme to submit fraudulent bills for benefits under Michigan’s No-Fault Act that were medically unnecessary or not performed (Allstate Insurance Co., et al. v.
 Derek L. Bittner D.C., et al., No. 18-13484, E.D.
 Mich.).

-LEXINGTON, Ky. — The U.S. government filed an indictment on Sept.
-6 in a Kentucky federal court against a farmer for submitting false reports regarding federally reinsured crop insurance policies (United States of America v.
+LEXINGTON, Ky. — The U.S. government in a Nov.
+8 brief says it does not object to a farmer’s motion in a Kentucky federal court to continue trial to a later date over accusations that he submitted false reports regarding federally reinsured crop insurance policies but deferred to the court’s “sound judgment” (United States v.
 Christopher G. Hickerson, No. 18-cr-00111, E.D.
 Ky.).